 India is famous for many things; the Taj Mahal, it’s amazing curries, it’s beautiful mountain ranges, and it’s fabulous beaches.
 Goa is home to those beaches.
-Each year millions of locals and foreigners flock to the beaches of Goa to soak up the sun and drink alcohol (thanks to the dirt cheap alcohol in Goa).
+Each year millions of locals and foreigners flock to their private pool villas in Goa, to soak up the sun and drink alcohol (thanks to the dirt cheap alcohol in Goa).

 Sometimes the beaches can be a little crowded with locals.
 Not that there is nothing wrong with local people of course, but sometimes we want to escape to a little serenity.
 So if you’re looking for the best beaches in Goa for foreigners, then you’ve come to the right place.